-Any budding sax player of the ’80s was learning Michael Brecker licks.
-Jazzers loved his post-Coltrane superchops and forensic exploration of every chord.
+Any budding sax player of the ’80s had to have been checking out Michael Brecker, devouring his post-Coltrane superchops and forensic exploration of every chord.

 Funk and pop fans loved him because he could play absurdly-tight horn arrangements with his trumpet-playing brother Randy and also solo superbly over vamps, finding endless melodic ideas in the simplest two-chord changes.